danikita/database-backup-upload-s3-automation/rds-sqlserver-automation/README.md

 An **EC2 Bastion** host is used during the initial setup phase to build the Docker image and push it to ECR.
 Once the Lambda function is deployed, the bastion is no longer needed for day-to-day operation.

-**EventBridge** scheduler rules are used to trigger the Lambda automatically on a defined schedule, supporting three independent backup tiers: full, differential, and transaction log — each with its own frequency and S3 prefix.
+**EventBridge** scheduler rules are used to trigger the Lambda automatically on a defined schedule, supporting three independent backup tiers: full and differential — each with its own frequency and S3 prefix.

 The backup file lands directly in **S3**, where lifecycle policies can be applied per backup type to automatically expire old files and control storage costs.